-After completion of the required clinical testing, a BLA is prepared and submitted to the FDA.
-FDA review and approval of the BLA is required before marketing of the product may begin in the United States.
-The BLA must include the results of all preclinical, clinical, and other testing and a compilation of data relating to the product's pharmacology, chemistry, manufacture and controls, and must demonstrate the safety and efficacy of the product based on these results.
-The BLA must also contain extensive manufacturing information.
-The cost of preparing and submitting a BLA is substantial.
-Under federal law, the submission of most BLAs is additionally subject to a substantial application user fee, as well as an annual program user fee, which may total several million dollars and are typically increased annually.
+After completion of the required clinical testing, a BLA (for a biologic) or a NDA (for a NCE) is prepared and submitted to the FDA.
+FDA review and approval of the BLA or NDA is required before marketing of the product may begin in the United States.
+The BLA or NDA must include the results of all preclinical, clinical, and other testing and a compilation of data relating to the product's pharmacology, chemistry, manufacture and controls, and must demonstrate the safety and efficacy of the product based on these results.
+The BLA or NDA must also contain extensive manufacturing information.
+The cost of preparing and submitting a BLA or NDA is substantial.
+Under federal law, the submission of most BLAs or NDAs is additionally subject to a substantial application user fee, as well as an annual program user fee, which may total several million dollars and are typically increased annually.

-The FDA has 60 days from its receipt of a BLA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
+The FDA has 60 days from its receipt of a BLA or NDA to determine whether the application will be accepted for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
-The FDA has agreed to certain performance goals in the review of BLAs.
-Most such applications for standard review biologics are reviewed within 10 months from the date the application is accepted for filing.
+The FDA has agreed to certain performance goals in the review of BLAs and NDAs.
+Most such applications for standard review drug candidates are reviewed within 10 months from the date the application is accepted for filing.
 Although the FDA often meets its user fee performance goals, it can extend these timelines if necessary, and its review may not occur on a timely basis.
-The FDA usually refers applications for novel biologics, or biologics which present difficult questions of safety or efficacy, to an advisory committee-typically a panel that includes clinicians and other experts-for review, evaluation, and a recommendation as to whether the application should be approved.
-The FDA is not bound by the recommendation of an advisory committee, but it generally follows such recommendations.
-Before approving a BLA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
-Additionally, the FDA will inspect the facility or the facilities at which the biologic is manufactured.
-The FDA will not approve the product unless it verifies that compliance with cGMP standards is satisfactory and the BLA contains data that provide substantial evidence that the biologic is safe and effective in the indication studied.
+The FDA usually refers applications for novel drugs, or drugs which present difficult questions of safety or efficacy, to an advisory committee-typically a panel that includes clinicians and other experts-for review, evaluation, and a recommendation as to whether the application should be approved.
+The FDA is not bound by the recommendation of an advisory committee, but it frequently follows such recommendations.
+Before approving a BLA or NDA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
+Additionally, the FDA will inspect the facility or the facilities at which the drug is manufactured.
+The FDA will not approve the product unless it verifies that compliance with cGMP standards is satisfactory and the BLA or NDA contains data that provide substantial evidence that the drug is safe and effective in the indication studied.

-After the FDA evaluates the BLA and the manufacturing facilities, it issues either an approval letter or a complete response letter.
+After the FDA evaluates the BLA or NDA and the manufacturing facilities, it issues either an approval letter or a complete response letter.
 A complete response letter generally outlines the deficiencies in the submission and may require substantial additional testing, or information, in order for the FDA to reconsider the application.
-If, or when, those deficiencies have been addressed to the FDA's satisfaction in a resubmission of the BLA, the FDA will issue an approval letter.
+If, or when, those deficiencies have been addressed to the FDA's satisfaction in a resubmission of the BLA or NDA, the FDA will issue an approval letter.
 The FDA has committed to reviewing such resubmissions in two or six months depending on the type of information included.
-The FDA approval is never guaranteed, and the FDA may refuse to approve a BLA if applicable regulatory criteria are not satisfied.
+The FDA approval is never guaranteed, and the FDA may refuse to approve a BLA or NDA if applicable regulatory criteria are not satisfied.